How Much Money Does it Cost to Buy a House? Learn the Upsetting Truth

 The Situation Must Change

-We need a massive paradigm shift so we start valuing the things that truly matter: humanity, community, and actualization over profits.
+We need a massive paradigm shift to start valuing the things that truly matter: humanity, community, and actualization.
+The never-ending quest for ever-increasing profits must come to an end.

 Author: Melanie Allen